Transport guide - Bahrain - Asia

 • Do not spend transfers to save tiny distances

-In Manama, transit is most useful when it moves you cleanly between district families such as Central, Old town, and Riverside, not when it replaces an obvious walk.
+In Manama, transit is most useful when it moves you cleanly between district families such as the center, your arrival area, and the evening base that fits your route, not when it replaces an obvious walk.

 The core local rule is already this: Use taxis or ride-hailing between districts, then walk once you are inside the waterfront, souq, or museum zone.